 Valencia High School was established in 1933 as the first of the four high schools (Valencia, El Dorado, Esperanza, and Yorba Linda) in the Placentia-Yorba Linda Unified School District.
 The campus, located on 44 acres in Placentia, includes 113 classrooms, a library, fifteen computer labs, two gymnasiums, an upgraded pool, two locker rooms, a 900-seat auditorium, a modernized multi-use stadium, baseball and softball fields, a multipurpose room, and multiple school offices.
-Valencia High School’s student enrollment has grown steadily since the early 1980s, to its current enrollment of 2615 and it is currently the largest high school in the district.
+Valencia High School’s student enrollment has grown steadily since the early 1980s, and it is currently the largest high school in the district.
 Valencia’s population growth is the result of residential development, higher density living, and students attending Valencia on inter-district transfers.
 The Valencia Academy, which includes an International Baccalaureate Program and a Val Tech Diploma Program, has been instrumental in bringing students to Valencia from outside our attendance area and district.
 As a result of our growth in enrollment over the last several years, Valencia High School has been able to increase the number of Advanced Placement, International Baccalaureate, computer technology, and ROP classes offered.
 Valencia High School has been able to maintain and enhance its athletic, music, and extracurricular programs, offering varied opportunities for students to become involved in school programs.
 VHS completed several modernization projects revitalizing the look and lay out of the campus.
 Continued projects address the final phase of modernization.
 In a recent parent and community survey, VHS was recognized for a clean and safe campus.

 Valencia’s attendance area includes a broad range of people from throughout the nation and world.
 There are 27 languages spoken by our culturally diverse student body, which includes approximately 57% Hispanic, 22% White, 14% Asian, and 2% African-American students.
 The English Learner population is 15%, and students with disabilities number around 10%.
 The school attendance area includes sections of the cities of Placentia, Yorba Linda, Anaheim, and Fullerton.
 The students reside in single family homes, condominiums, townhomes, and apartments.
 The socioeconomic status of their households ranges from upper-middle to lower class, and approximately 57% of the students are classified as socio-economically disadvantaged.
 Valencia strives to meet the needs of its diverse student body by offering a variety of educational opportunities and support for all learners.
 Valencia’s enrollment area is primarily residential.
 The area does include, however, several small shopping centers and some commercial development.